 Post Colombia: Upon my return to the U.S., I reconnected with a former colleague and became the Vice President of Operations and Business Development for Abila Security and Investigations (ASI), based in Colorado Springs, Colorado.

 Doctor MB: I resigned my position with ASI in order to pursue a Doctorate in Clinical Psychology at Widener University in Philadelphia, Pennsylvania.
 This was a 5-year endeavor and damn if it wasn’t way more work than I ever imagined.
 No kidding!

 Post Doctoral Work: I accepted a Post Doctoral Fellowship as a Psychotherapist at the The Southfield Center for Development in Darien, Connecticut.
 Here, I provided individual therapy, conducted psycho-educational testing, wrote evaluation reports, and co-lead social cognition groups.
 My client base was primarily children and adolescents.
 I also created and ran a week-long summer seminar for adolescent girls entitled, “Your Daughter… Self-Esteem, Self-Respect, Self Defense”.

-Today: I am a Senior Executive Director for Hunter Global Security Strategies and I am also an Adjunct Professor in the Psychology Department at the University of Maryland in College Park, MD while working on editing and publishing my memoir, The Protector.
+Today: I am an Adjunct Professor in the Psychology Department at George Washington University in Washington, D.C. while working on editing and publishing my memoir, The Protector.